 However, Hazel Thornton, owner of Organized for Life in Albuquerque, NM has a word of advice: “I tell clients, ‘If you do have a garage sale, promise me that whatever doesn’t sell goes straight to donation,’” she said.

 Thirty-five percent of respondents said they have sold items just by word of mouth among friends and family.

 “Start by letting your family know and ask them to tell their connections,” advised Julie Stobbe, owner of Mind Over Clutter in Ontario, Canada.
 “Next send the information to friends and co-workers and groups you might belong to.
 If you’re dealing with people you know, they’re more likely to show up and buy the item than when you’re dealing with the public.”

-An ideal way to sell furniture or appliances is ask the new homebuyer or neighbors if they’re interested.
+An ideal way to sell furniture or appliances is to ask the new homebuyer or neighbours if they’re interested.

 Thirty-two percent of movers have tried selling stuff on Craigslist.com.

 More than 60 million people use this free site each month in the U.S. alone.
-Craiglist is good for selling larger items like home appliances, bicycles, furniture and yard equipment.
+Craigslist is good for selling larger items like home appliances, bicycles, furniture and yard equipment.

 Looking to reach a bigger audience?
 Twenty-four percent of movers try eBay to lighten their loads.